Have you ever gone to a farmers’ market and thought, ‘I’d like to do that.’? Here’s a beginner’s guide to setting up a market stall in Ireland.

 Farmers’ markets are springing up all over the country, so it shouldn’t be a problem to find one near you.
 Visit Ireland Markets or Bord Bia for a full list.
 However, there are still a few more steps you should consider before setting up shop at a market.

-- Chat to a trader
+- Chat with a trader

 Due to the nature of their business, traders at markets tend to be an approachable bunch.
 Have a chat with a couple and pick their brains about what’s involved.